BeRo1985/pasriscv/docs/xpasriscvctl.md

 Different guest workloads have different FPU compliance requirements:

-- **General-purpose software** (operating systems, applications, games): host-FPU execution is sufficient and provides maximum performance.
+- **General-purpose software** (operating systems, applications, games): host-FPU execution is sufficient and provides maximum performance including JIT code generation and hardware acceleration, even if it may not be fully IEEE 754-2008 compliant.
 - **Numerically sensitive software** (scientific computing, financial calculations, reproducible builds, compliance test suites): strict IEEE 754-2008 behaviour is required, including exact exception flags and deterministic results across platforms.

 The `Xpasriscvctl` extension allows guest firmware or an operating system to select the appropriate mode per HART at runtime, without requiring a full emulator restart or recompilation.